Marijn-Schipper/FLAMES/README.md

 ### 4. Format your credible sets.
 The required format is two tab separated columns.
-The first column should contain the SNPs in the credible set in the format CHR:BP:A1:A2 (e.g. 2:2345123:A:T).
+The first column should contain the SNPs in the credible set in the format CHR:BP:A1:A2 (e.g. 2:2345123:A:T) or in the format CHR:BP:A1_A2 (e.g. 2:2345123:A_T).
 The second column should contain the fine-mapping PIP for each SNP.

 ### 5. Run FLAMES annotate on the credible set.